 Testing landing pages?
 We put together a list of essential Google Analytics landing page tools, reports, and features to make sure any landing page testing program is properly measured.
 Don’t miss out on these features.

 In order to properly track any campaign in GA, ensure that you’re using the proper UTM parameters and that your mediums match those that are acceptable to GA’s default Channel tracking.
-See if your mediums match up with Google’s preferred ones here.
+See if your mediums match up with Google’s preferred ones: Default channel definitions by Google.

 Also check out this great Unbounce article to learn more about how to set up UTM parameters to properly track all of your campaigns.

 In order to make sure that your Unbounce pages or 3rd party landing pages don’t show up as self-referrals, don’t forget to set up cross-domain tracking.
 Here is a great resource on how to properly set it up for whichever Google Analytics implementation you have (e.g., ga.js, analytics.js, gtm.js, etc.).
 Lastly, you’ll need to set up each of the sub domains as an excluded referral to make sure post-landing page conversions are attributed back to the right marketing sources.

 You should definitely be taking advantage of GA’s Landing Page Report feature.
 Use it to track the overall performance of your pages and also to identify top landing pages on your domain that would be ripe for testing.
 Utilize Shortcut Reports so that your specific, customized GA report is always handy.
 Deploy Dashboards to ensure that you get the high-level landing page data that you need on the fly.

 Use A/B Experiments specific to Google Analytics, which allow you to determine which page variations yield the highest conversions.
 This is a great alternative to 3rd party tools and can help you set up tests for pre-existing pages on the site.